-For example, if 25 FKMinistries members live in Atlanta, Georgia, and 15 members live in Sacramento, California, each of their groups can form sub-ministries where they fellowship together locally while interacting with other members virtually.
+For example, if 25 members from a virtual church live in Atlanta, Georgia, and 15 members live in Sacramento, California, each of their groups can form sub-ministries where they fellowship together locally while interacting with other members virtually.

-And this is where I believe the state of the Church is headed, and this is good news.
+This is where I believe the Church is headed, and this is good news.
 Today, if pastors and other leaders are willing, they can create extensions of their geographical location to reach new people.
-The impact that they can make is truly beyond words.

 When it comes to spreading revival and reformation in this hour, some of God's people are looking for deeper insight.
 Not many people receive such teaching from their local pastors.
 They are hungry for more.

 And for spiritual leaders who have that level of insight and revelation, it behooves them to take that same message to the virtual space in a way that will equip people from around the world.

 But like I said earlier, convincing leaders to adopt this method of Gospel delivery is challenging.
 As much as the world hates change, it seems the Church hates it even more!
 And that's OK for now.

 What I wish to do within my ministry is to continue expounding on this new wave and movement; and within time, I look forward to working with churches for the specific purpose of helping them develop their own virtual ministries.

 In the meantime, Believer, is there a virtual ministry waiting inside of you?

 If so, my team of coaches and I want to help you manifest it this year.
 To learn how, visit LiyahAmore University today.

 The 6 Pillars for Building a Business or Ministry Around Your Authorship